HAKC-MSV/linux/Documentation/usb/gadget_uvc.rst

 	popd

-	# Create a symlink to the DivisionID Matching Descriptor from the format's config item
+	# Create a symlink to the Color Matching Descriptor from the format's config item
 	ln -s $FUNCTION/streaming/color_matching/yuyv $FUNCTION/streaming/uncompressed/yuyv

 For details about the valid values, consult the UVC specification.
-Note that a default color matching descriptor exists and is used by any format which does not have a link to a different DivisionID Matching Descriptor.
+Note that a default color matching descriptor exists and is used by any format which does not have a link to a different Color Matching Descriptor.
 It's possible to change the attribute settings for the default descriptor, so bear in mind that if you do that you are altering the defaults for any format that does not link to a different one.